 The 'i-Tree UK Project'

 This project (involving Forest Research, Treeconomics and the Arboricultural Association) is working with the i-Tree Cooperative (US partners) to develop i-Tree Eco within the UK.
 The aim is to have a fully-functioning version of the software, which has recently been achieved through the release of i-Tree Eco version 6; and subsequently facilitate its use in the UK.
-Examples of i-Tree Eco projects conducted in the UK are provided below.
+Examples of i-Tree Eco projects conducted in the UK are provided below:

 This project used 202 random plots and recorded 764 trees.
-Key findings were that in Wrexham, most of the trees were in parks and 80% were healthy.
+Key findings were that in Wrexham, most of the trees were in parks and 80% are healthy.
 These trees provide ecosystem services worth £1.44 million every year.
 Oak and ash disease threaten 11% of the tree population and the cost of replacing the trees if lost would be £900m.
 Canopy cover is 17% but this could be increased to 28%.
-Following the i-Tree Eco study, Wrexham County Borough Council adopted a new urban forest management strategy, which included a target to increase canopy cover to 20%.
+Subsequent to the i-Tree Eco study, Wrexham County Borough Council adopted a new urban forest management strategy, which included a target to increase canopy cover to 20%.

 Other studies in the i-Tree UK Project include Edinburgh, Bridgend , the Tawe Catchment and Torbay , Petersfield, Burton, Southampton and Oldham (see http://www.forestry.gov.uk/fr/itree)